marcellius33/laravel-auth/README.md

 ### To run the project

+1. `composer install` to install related package
-1. `docker compose up` to run the application and database
+2. `docker compose up` to run the application and database

 ### Command that need to be run for the first time